fullstackwiki/fullstackwiki/htdocs/mail/address.md

 `UTF8-non-ascii` is a production that matches UTF-8 byte multi-byte sequences (code points U+0080 and above), excluding single-byte ASCII characters.
 It assumes the ABNF is matching octets; so for systems that use UTF-16, UTF-32, or another encoding, [the official definition](https://tools.ietf.org/html/rfc3629) needs to be adapted.

+### Length Limits

+[RFC 5321](https://tools.ietf.org/html/rfc5321) specifies a maximum size for the local-part of 64 octets, and a maximum size for the domain of 255 octets.
+To compute this for Unicode addresses (see below), the address must be converted to UTF-8.

-## Deriving an email address regular expression
+## Validating an Email Address

+0. Verify a maximum length of 320 characters (64 + 1 + 255).
+0. For Unicode addresses, verify well-formed UTF-8.
+0. Match the pattern
+0. Verify length limits of each component (64 bytes for the user portion, 255 for the domain portion).
+0. To verify that the mailbox exists, send it an email.

+Remember, validating the email address only verifies that it will not cause a syntax error with compliant E-Mail servers.
+It does not actually verify that mail to the address will be received.
+In order to verify that an email address is valid _for a particular user_, you must send an email address.
+Do not consider this finalized until the user is able to confirm receipt.

+### ASCII Regular Expression

 To make a regular expression for an email address, you should follow two rules:

 - The pattern must only disallow forms that are guaranteed to be non-deliverable, now and in the future
 - The pattern must match the actual email address, not necessarily how it is encoded in the MIME message.

-To start, RFC 5322 specifies what is legal to send in a MIME message; consider this the upper bound on what is a legal email address.
+RFC 5322 specifies what is legal to send in a MIME message; consider this the upper bound on what is a legal email address.

-However, to follow this ABNF exactly would be a mistake: this pattern technically represents how you encode an email address _in a MIME message_, and allows strings not part of the email address, like folding whitespace and comments; and support for obsolete forms that are not legal to generate (but that servers read for historical reasons).
-When most people ask for an email address, they do not likely include these.

-By removing the `CFWS`, `BWS`, and `obs-*` rules from the `addr-spec` in RFC 5322, you can produce this regular expression:
+You must remove the `CFWS`, `BWS`, and `obs-*` rules, because these are parts of MIME message that are specified to be transparent.

+This produces the following regular expression:

     ("(?:[!#-\[\]-~]|\\[\t -~])*"|[!#-'*+\-/-9=?A-Z\^-~](?:\.?[!#-'*+\-/-9=?A-Z\^-~])*)@([!#-'*+\-/-9=?A-Z\^-~](?:\.?[!#-'*+\-/-9=?A-Z\^-~])*|\[[!-Z\^-~]*\])